Orange Line (Montreal Metro)

 The Orange Line measures 30 km in length and counts 31 stations.
 It is the longest subway line in Montreal and the second-longest in Canada after the Line 1 Yonge–University of the Toronto subway.
 Like the rest of the Metro network, it is entirely underground.
-The line runs in a U-shape from Côte-Vertu in western Montreal to Montmorency in Laval, northwest of Montreal.
+The line runs in a U-shape (also similar to Line 1 Yonge-University) from Côte-Vertu in western Montreal to Montmorency in Laval, northwest of Montreal.

 History

-The line was planned to run between Crémazie and Place-d'Armes.
+On November 3, 1961, Montreal City Council approved an initial Metro network 16 km in length.
+Line 2 (Orange Line) was to run from north of the downtown, from Crémazie station through various residential neighbourhoods to the business district at Place-d'Armes station.

 Work on the Orange Line began on May 23, 1962 on Berri Street just south of Jarry Street.
 In November 1962, the city of Montreal learned that it had been awarded the 1967 International and Universal Exposition (commonly known as Expo 67).
 To better meet the anticipated demand for transit during Expo 67, it was decided on August 6, 1963 to add the Sauvé and Henri-Bourassa stations in the north, and the Square-Victoria-OACI and Bonaventure stations in the south.

 On October 14, 1966, the section between Henri-Bourassa and Place-d'Armes opened, forming part of the original Metro network.
 Completion of smaller sections were delayed by several months.
 On February 6, 1967, the segment from Place-d'Armes to Square-Victoria-OACI opened, followed on February 13, 1967, by Bonaventure.

 Prior to the inauguration of the initial network, extensions were proposed in all directions, including the West Island.
 In its 1967 Urban Plan, entitled "Horizon 2000", the city of Montreal planned to build a network of almost 100 mi by the end of the twentieth century.
 On February 12, 1971, the council of the Montreal Urban Community authorized the borrowing of C$430 million to extend the Metro.
 This amount increased to C$665 million in 1973, and to C$1.6 billion in 1975.
 This expansion plan included the costs of extending the Orange Line westward, a distance of 20.5 km, adding 16 new stations, as well as the construction of a new garage.
 The terminus station, Salaberry, would have been an intermodal station with Bois-Franc commuter rail station.